Last Updated on March 15, 2022 by James Ewen

 If you want to build a reputation as the go-to brand for the product or service you offer in your neighborhood, geotargeting can help you achieve that.

-By using your ads to showcase relevant community events, answer questions your customers have, and more, you can naturally connect with your local community and attract more customers.
+By using your ads to showcase relevant community events, answer questions your customers have, and more, you can naturally connect with your local community and attract more customers and assist lead generation.

 Hide Ads from Competitors